amitraj857804/digipin-frontend/README.md

-# Digipin - Your Digital Address Solution
+# eSthan - Your Digital Address Solution

 ## 🏠 Overview

-**Digipin** is a comprehensive digital address platform that simplifies address management, verification, and sharing.
+**eSthan** is a comprehensive digital address platform that simplifies address management, verification, and sharing.
 Instead of sharing complicated physical addresses, users get a unique digital address identifier (e.g., `user@home.dop`) that can be used for deliveries, directions, and secure sharing with built-in AAVA verification support.

 ## ✨ Key Features